 Pay your parking ticket online

 You will need to pay a non-refundable fee for each transaction.
-Fees payable are calculated based on 1.75% of the ticket amount owing to a maximum of $1.50.
+Fees payable are $1.10.

 Your payment must be processed before the due date on your parking ticket or it may be rejected and subject to additional fees.
 Payments made Monday to Friday, excluding holidays, before 8:30 pm will be processed the same business day, otherwise bill payments will be processed the next business day.

 You can pay your parking ticket with cash, cheque, money order, debit or credit cards.
 Pay your ticket at:

 - Municipal Service Centres

 Find a location near you.
 Hours vary by location.

 You can leave your cheque or money order payment in the drop boxes at this location.
 Do not leave cash in the drop boxes.

 By mailing a cheque to the address noted on the parking ticket.
 Make your cheque payable to the City of Hamilton.
 Do not post-date your cheque.

 Dispute the Parking Penalty Notice

 Any person wishing to dispute a Penalty Notice can contact 905-540-6000 or [email protected] to request a screening.
 A Screening Officer may affirm, reduce or cancel the penalty or provide additional time to pay the fine

 Request a hearing